MouadQ793/Interest-rates-Framework/README.md

 By the end of this project, I will have a solid understanding of how these models work, how to apply them and  why they are so critical for anyone working in finance especially in the world of quanitative finance.

+You can find here linked all the books, projects, and studies that were consulted in the making of this project :